Occupation-Ontology/OccO_Dev/README.md

 OccO was initially developed as part of the Role Ontology (RoleO) as seen here in BioPortal: https://bioportal.bioontology.org/ontologies/ROLEO.

+## Project Folders

+### Project Overview
+Description of this ontology development project, its motivation, contributors and decisions made.
+### Comparison of ISCO vs O*Net-SOC
+The development of OccO was facilitated by using one of the existing "controlled vocabularies" as its starting reference.
+These standards are not ontologically derived, and the hope is that a more ontology-oriented classification of occupations can be accomplished from this OccO development.
+### Rationale for OccO use of O*Net-SOC

+### Steps for Converting SOC to OccO

+### Folder: ONet-SOC Reference Files
+Files in this folder are those directly downloaded from the O*Net Resource Center, saved here as a reference from which all derivative files were created.
+### Folder: ONet-SOC Edited for OccO Files
+The reference files as converted for use in OccO, the conversion steps shown in Steps for Converting SOC to OccO.
+### Folder: ONet-SOC_Ontorat
+Two types of file for each Ontorat run: the Excel .xlsx data input file and the Ontorat Settings .txt file.

 ## References:

 - Standard Occupational Classification (SOC) System: https://www.bls.gov/soc/